 8.2 It is essential to remain with the group at all times and never to wander off independently during the tour.
 If a visitor is unable to continue with the tour, they must inform the tour guide who will then ensure the visitor is collected.

 8.3 During entry and exit on the mine train, visitors must keep their feet on the footboards of the vehicle and must not extend their arms or legs out of the vehicle.
 They must also remain seated and must not jump from the train while it is moving.

-Visitors may only leave the train when they are specifically requested to do so by the guide.
+Visitors are not allowed to leave the train until specifically requested to do so by the guide.